AdguardTeam/LegalDocs/adguard-vpn.com/privacy/android.html.md

 - To monitor the number of simultaneous connections
 - To count the number of applications of a certain type and version

+### Using the app

+AdGuard VPN periodically connects to our server to check the account status.
+The following information is sent:

+- Aceess token
+- VPN token
+- App ID
+- App version
+- App language
+- App type
+- OS language

 ### Contacting support

 You can send messages to support by tapping *Report a bug* or *Request a feature*.